Looking for Magical Doremi: Reception

 Richard Eisenbeis from Anime News Network reviewed the film favorably, stating that the film presents a relatable message and doesn't rely on background knowledge of Ojamajo Doremi.
 Writing for Cinema Today, Hibiki Kurei gave the film 4 out of 5 stars, describing the film as a depiction of "otaku friendship" aimed at adults and praising it for touching upon the harshness of daily life.
-Kei Onodera from Real Sound praised the film for its strong character development and analysis on the loss of childhood ideals after reaching adulthood, commenting that the inclusion of Haruka Kamatani was a positive choice in developing a film appealing to women younger that the original audience of Ojamajo Doremi.
+Kei Onodera from Real Sound praised the film for its strong character development and analysis on the loss of childhood ideals after reaching adulthood, commenting that the inclusion of Haruka Kamatani was a positive choice in developing a film appealing to women younger than the original audience of Ojamajo Doremi.
 Natalie's editorial department listed reviews from celebrities including Rio Uchida, Yudai Chiba, Emi Oomatsu, Kemio, manga artist Tsuzui, and Meru Nukumi, who all expressed nostalgia for Ojamajo Doremi and stated that, like the main characters of the film, they were able to remember the importance of the "magic" in their lives.
 Looking for Magical Doremi won the Best Animation Film Award at the 75th Mainichi Film Awards.
 When the film was broadcast on NHK on December 31, 2021, it earned a 0.7% rating.